Jelmerro/Vieb/FAQ.md

 On Windows you would download releases ending in `.exe` or `win.zip`.
 On Linux you download either the AppImage or your distribution's native format (e.g. deb for Debian/Ubuntu and so on).
 For Mac, there are two zipped Apps, one for x64 and one for ARM64.
+Vieb releases are offered in two different architectures:

+- ARM64, for Silicon macbooks, Raspberry Pi's, micro-computers etc.
+- x64, for pretty much all other regular devices (also suffixed with aarch64, amd64, x86_64 or no suffix at all)

 It's important to make sure that you download the right architecture for your system.
-If it's a Raspberry Pi or similar, pick ARM64 for your distribution, otherwise, you probably need the regular release (AMD64, x86_64 or simply no suffix).

 #### How do I start Vieb?